xLightsSequencer/xLights/README.txt

    -- enh(ChrisD) Add application launcher for linux -- bug(ChrisD) New timing dialog should be titled as such (partial fix for issue #377) -- bug(gil)   Buttons will now re-enable after an LSP export model operation.
-   -- enh(Keithsw) New feature in pictures, tiled pictures -- bug(gil)   Fix potential crashes for all imports where models may be hidden.
+   -- enh(Keith) New feature in pictures, tiled pictures -- bug(gil)   Fix potential crashes for all imports where models may be hidden.
    -- bug(gil)   Fix LSP import effects when a target model is hidden.
    -- enh (sean) New effect class Lightning
    -- bug(gil)   Sequence SaveAs was not saving XML in new directory.
    -- bug(gil)   Remove fixed attribute for timing track converted to papagayo timing.
    -- enh(gil)   Add LOR conversion option to show verbose channel mapping.
-   -- enh(Keithsw) Updated tile code to support x/y offsets in Picture effect -- bug(dkulp) After deleting an effect, if you hit Up/Down, crash will result -- bug(dkulp) Use native ObjectC code for clipboard paste for custom models to support pasting from Numbers -- bug(dkulp) Click on a "node" may not hit test properly if an effect exists on the model or strand layers
+   -- enh(Keith) Updated tile code to support x/y offsets in Picture effect -- bug(dkulp) After deleting an effect, if you hit Up/Down, crash will result -- bug(dkulp) Use native ObjectC code for clipboard paste for custom models to support pasting from Numbers -- bug(dkulp) Click on a "node" may not hit test properly if an effect exists on the model or strand layers